 potential adverse impacts on distressed populations, including the percentage of low-income ratepayers within the service area of a utility and impacts in communities with disparate economic conditions throughout the entire service area of a utility;

-the degree to which rates of low-income consumers would be affected by water infrastructure investments and the use of rate structures to address the rates of low-income consumers;
+the degree to which rates of low-income consumers would be affected by water infrastructure investments, the use of rate structures, and customer assistance programs to address the rates of low-income consumers;

 an evaluation of an array of factors, the relative importance of which may vary across regions and localities; and

-the appropriate weight for economic, public health, and environmental benefits associated with improved water quality.
+the appropriate weight for economic, public health, and environmental benefits.

 Any revised guidance issued to replace the guidance shall be developed in consultation with stakeholders.

 On completion of the revision of the guidance, the Administrator shall publish in the Federal Register and submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives the revised guidance.